idaholab/moose/modules/tensor_mechanics/doc/content/source/bcs/DisplacementAboutAxis.md

 applied to the displaced mesh.
 The rotation function can be given in either radians or in angles, and an axis of rotation can be specified with the `axis_origin` and `axis_direction` parameters.
-By default, the function defines the rotation, but if the `angular_velocity` parameter is set, it allows for the function to define an angular velocity instead of a total rotationa angle.
+By default, the function defines the rotation, but if the `angular_velocity` parameter is set, it allows for the function to define an angular velocity instead of a total rotation angle.

 The rotating displacement value at the current node is calculated according to
 [eq:rotating_displacement]: